 The maximum annual income is $60,000.
 Applicants must report income from all sources.

-- Graduates must apply for the Program within the first three years following graduation.
+- Graduates must apply for the Program within the first three and one-half years following graduation.

 - Eligible participants who leave the Program may re-enter at any time.